jampp/geeks/_src/_posts/2016-05-08-prestodb-on-amazon-emr-at-jampp.markdown

 As our usage of Presto grew, we developed many ways of improving its performance and stability.

-One common issue with Presto is that, when handling a join between two large tables, Presto’s process, in the node that is doing part of the join, might be killed due to OoM exception.
+One common issue with Presto is that, when handling a join between two large tables, Presto’s process, in the node that is doing part of the join, might be killed due to **OoM exception**.
 Since most of the queries we run in Presto are for analytics, it is not a big issue for us if one of the queries fails.
 But, as Amazon EMR is configured by default, once a Presto process dies, there is no monitor that restarts it.
 Therefore, when you run many large queries the nodes available for Presto to process data were decreased over time.
 To fix this issue, we run a bootstrap action for each node in the cluster that installs and configures [Monit](https://mmonit.com/monit/) to monitor the Presto service in each node.

 In the **config.properties** file we added: